vivek80801/canvas-app/README.md

 **For brick game**: h to move left and l to move right like **vim**. you can also use arrow keys.
 **For ping pong game**: j to move down and k to move up like **vim**. you can also use arrow keys.

+## Docker

+you can also build image from docker build.